 For the most part, we will be sticking to those sites where only giving credit to the creator is necessary, or may not be needed at all.

 You can add the music credit at the end of your Route Description in final touches.

 This is an example of a music credit for usage under Creative Commons:

 A great place to start is on YouTube.
-You’ll find a large number of free sound effects in this library.
+Click the above link, and log in to your Youtube account.
+On the right hand side of the screen, click Audio Library You’ll find a large number of free sound effects and in this library.
 From walking on wooden floors to cats purring; there’s a wealth of good sounds to get you started.